fktn-k/fkYAML/docs/docs/tutorials/index.md

 --8<-- "tutorials/tutorial_4.output"
 ```

-The specializations highlighted above do not change the output, but they allow us to focus more on what the code is to achive.
+The specializations highlighted above do not change the output, but they allow us to focus more on the code's intent.
 Note that the specialization with user-defined types requires the types to be default-constructible.

 ## :tada: Next Steps